YuanYuanBingZi/MiniQuack/README.md

 ---

-**Quack** is a custom-built compiler for a subset of the Quack programming language.
+**MiniQuack** is a custom-built compiler for a subset of the Quack programming language.
 This project showcases my proficiency in language parsing, AST construction, and static code analysis, all fundamental aspects of compiler development.

 ## Features:
 - **Parsing with Lark**: Utilizes the Lark parsing library to parse Quack language syntax into an Abstract Syntax Tree (AST).
 This involves defining a Quack grammar and accurately transforming language constructs into tree structures for further processing.